IvanOpalinskij/Winstars/task_1/README.md

 # Task 1 - Image classification + OOP
+In this task, you need to use a publicly available simple MNIST dataset and build 3 classification models around it.
+It should be the following models:
+ - Random Forest;
+ - Feed-Forward Neural Network;
+ - Convolutional Neural Network;

+Each model should be a separate class that implements MnistClassifierInterface with 2 abstract methods - train and predict.
+Finally, each of your three models should be hidden under another MnistClassifier class.
+MnistClassifer takes an algorithm as an input parameter.
+Possible values for the algorithm are: cnn, rf, and nn for the three models described above.

 ## 📌 Overview
 This repository contains a **Jupyter Notebook** that provides a solution to **Task 1**, completed by **Opalinskyi Ivan**.